Vietnam.vn - Nền tảng quảng bá Việt Nam

-On the occasion of the one-year anniversary of the gas pipeline attack, Mr. Barbin emphasized: "There has been no significant progress.
+On the occasion of one year since the gas pipeline attack, Mr. Barbin emphasized: "There has been no significant progress.
 There is still no interaction with Denmark in the investigation of the explosions at the Nord Stream 1 and 2 gas pipelines.

 Denmark refused Russia not only its request to participate in a joint investigation into the sabotage, but also most of its requests for legal assistance in this criminal case."